-The Australian Government and Monash University have partnered to implement the RISE intervention, a water-sensitive upgrade, for six informal settlements in Indonesia.
+The Australian Government and Monash University have partnered to implement the RISE intervention, a water-sensitive upgrade, for the program's first group of informal settlements in Indonesia.
 The grant is provided by the Department of Foreign Affairs and Trade (DFAT) through the Indonesia Australia Partnership for Infrastructure (KIAT).

-The AU$4 million will construct sustainable infrastructure that enhances climate resilience for the first six settlements in the RISE trial in Makassar, Indonesia.
+The AU$4 million will construct sustainable infrastructure that enhances climate resilience for the first tranche of settlements in the RISE trial in Makassar, Indonesia.